Utility-Preserving De-Identification for Math Tutoring: Investigating Numeric Ambiguity in the MathEd-PII Benchmark Dataset: Phase 2: Math Segmentation and Numeric Ambiguity

 where $W$ is the set of tokens in the message, $\mathbb{I}(\cdot)$ is the indicator function, $C(\cdot, m)$ counts Occurrences in message $m$.
 The weights were empirically set to attribute higher significance to multi-term concepts and structural math patterns.

-A message exceeding a threshold of Math Density, \textit{Anchor Threshold} ($T_{anchor}$), becomes an anchor message and initializes a math segment.
-Adjacent messages are added to the math segment if their cosine similarity to the segment centroid (the aggregated semantic meaning of the math context accumulated in the segment computed via \texttt{all-MiniLM-L6-v2} embeddings) exceeds a \textit{Similarity Threshold} ($T_{sim}$).
-The thresholds were determined via a grid search process to maximize the capture of ``Not PII'' (false positives) and minimize the capture of ``PII'' (true positives) by the math segments.
-The optimization process can be seen in \ref{sec:app3}.
-Appendix 3.
+A message exceeding a threshold of Math Density, \textit{Anchor Threshold} ($T_{anchor}$) at 0.05, becomes an anchor message and initializes a math segment.
+Adjacent messages are added to the math segment if their cosine similarity to the segment centroid (the aggregated semantic meaning of the math context accumulated in the segment computed via \texttt{all-MiniLM-L6-v2} embeddings) exceeds a \textit{Similarity Threshold} ($T_{sim}$) at 0.3.
+The thresholds were determined via a grid search optimization process around the average math density of the dataset (0.07) from 0.05 to 0.10 in increments of 0.01 and a range of similarity threshold from 0 to 0.5 with a step size of 0.1 with the objective to maximize the capture of ``Not PII'' (false positives) and minimize the capture of ``PII'' (true positives) by the math segments.
+Notably, across all threshold configurations evaluated in the grid search, the proportion of false positives consistently exceeded the proportion of true positives captured by the math segments.
+This indicates that the finding elaborated below is robust to the choice of threshold.
+The optimization process and analysis can be seen here\footnote{see 3 in https://github.com/ZhuqianZhou/MathEd-PII/blob/69012c0dbde3b3976f36533e2e44f5a5bfdfd718/ EDM2026\_paper\_183\_Appendix.pdf}.